CA4022/CSC1109-Data-Speed-and-Scale/docs/lab1/index.md

 choice (often `pip` or `conda`).
 For reproducibility and speed, we will be using a package manager called `uv`, and a `pyproject.toml` file describing the python environment we want to work within.

 >?
-TIP: It is generally considered bad practice to install python packages directly to your machine
+INFO: It is generally considered bad practice to install python packages directly to your machine
-> via `pip`, as it can create dependency conflicts with system utilities.P ackage managers like
+> via `pip`, as it can create dependency conflicts with system utilities.
+Package managers like
 > `uv` can allow you to share your python environments without creating these dependency conflicts
 > while also preventing the notorious "it works on my machine" problem.

 To start, let us look at a basic example of a word count program in python.
-The code below is an example of a straightforward, well sctructured wordcount program in python using a regex:
+The code below is an example of a straightforward, well structured wordcount program in python using a regex:

 ```python title="count.py"
 --8<-- "lab1/src/count.py"